yjperez/teleport/rfd/0014-custom-approval-conditions.md

 ##### Annotations

 Calculating the `ResolveAnnotations` (annotations supplied upon approval/denial) of a request is a bit tricky.
-If two proposals provide two different annotation mappings, do you pick one?
+If two reviews provide two different annotation mappings, do you pick one?
-Simply using the annotations from either the first or last proposal is problematic because that makes us very sensistive to ordering (potentially leading to very confusing bugs).
+Simply using the annotations from either the first or last review is problematic because that makes us very sensistive to ordering (potentially leading to very confusing bugs).

-Given that annotations are of the form `map[string][]string`, the annotations of all proposals could theoretically be "summed" (e.g. `{"hello": ["world"]}` and `{"hello": ["there"]}` become `{"hello": ["there","world"]}`).
+Given that annotations are of the form `map[string][]string`, the annotations of all reviews could theoretically be "summed" (e.g. `{"hello": ["world"]}` and `{"hello": ["there"]}` become `{"hello": ["there","world"]}`).
 This isn't a perfect solution, as it would prevent users from treating the order of annotations as meaningful, but that may be for the best.
 They were never intended to be meaninfully ordered, and this same kind of summing already